MicrosoftDocs/VBA-Docs/api/Excel.DefaultWebOptions.UpdateLinksOnSave.md

 # DefaultWebOptions.UpdateLinksOnSave property (Excel)

- **True** if hyperlinks and paths to all supporting files are automatically updated before you save the document as a web page, ensuring that the links are up-to-date at the time the document is saved. **False** if the links are not updated.
+ **True** if hyperlinks and paths to all supporting files are automatically updated before you save the document as a webpage, ensuring that the links are up-to-date at the time the document is saved. **False** if the links are not updated.
 The default value is **True**.
 Read/write **Boolean**.

 ## Syntax